lion-hearth/lion-hearth/README.md

-### Hello Word!
+### Hello World!
 I'm Richard Melo and this is my profile here in github!!
 Web Development student
 <br>